lonnell-spec/reactive/USER_GUIDE.md

 ### Understanding User Roles

-**👑 Admin Users Can:**
+**👤 All Users Currently Can:**
 - View and manage all guest registrations
 - Approve or deny guests at any stage
 - Manage user accounts and assign roles
 - Update their own profile information
 - Access all system features

+**👑 Admin Users Can:**
+- Receive SMS/email notifications for Approval

 **🔍 Pre-Approver Users Can:**
-- View guests pending pre-approval
-- Pre-approve or deny initial submissions
-- Receive SMS/email notifications for new guests
+- Receive SMS/email notifications for Pre-Approval

+**‼️Important!
+You must assign roles properly to get correct notifications to roles:**
+- If you have Admin role you'll get Approver Notifications
+- If you only have Pre-Approver you'll only get Pre-Approve notifications
+- If you have both roles you'll get all notifications
+- See User Management and Notifcation Sections below

 ## 📱 Navigating the System